MLB Trade Rumors: Nationals Actively Shopping Bryce Harper At Deadline, ‘MLB.com’ Reports

-Bryce Harper is one of the hottest stars in baseball right now and is heading into an offseason that will see him hit open free agency.
+Bryce Harper, at just 25 years old, is one of the hottest stars in baseball right now and is heading into an offseason that will see him hit open free agency.
 Now, it appears that he may not have to wait until the offseason to change teams.

-According to a report from Mark Feisand of MLB.com, the Washington Nationals are gauging trade interest in Harper.
+According to a report from Mark Feisand of the MLB website, the Washington Nationals are gauging trade interest in Harper.

 “With back-to-back losses to the Marlins this weekend, there’s some thought the Nationals should sell prior to the trade deadline.
 General manager Mike Rizzo was said to be on the fence about selling prior to the four-game split in Miami.
 The big question is whether they’ll consider trading franchise icon and outgoing free agent Bryce Harper.
 Recent indications are that they may indeed be moving in that direction.”